Biden’s State of the Union address comes at fraught moment - NewsBreak

 Rising energy prices as a result of Russia’s war in Ukraine risk exacerbating inflation in the U.S., which is already at the highest level in 40 years, eating into the earnings of Americans and threatening the country’s economic recovery from the pandemic.
 And while the geopolitical crisis in Eastern Europe may have helped to cool partisan tensions in Washington, it can’t erase the political and cultural discord that is casting doubt on Biden’s ability to deliver on his pledge to promote national unity.

 Biden will take the speaker’s rostrum as Americans are frustrated with his performance as president.
 A February AP-NORC poll found that more people disapproved than approved of how Biden is handling his job as president, 55% to 44%.
-That’s down from a 60% favorable rating last July.What to watch in Biden’s 1st State of the Union address
+That’s down from a 60% favorable rating last July.Proposed OK House bill would prevent those sentenced to life without parole or death from seeking commutation

 White House officials acknowledge that the mood of the country is “sour,” citing the lingering pandemic and inflation as sources of blame.
 Biden, in his speech, will highlight the progress from a year ago — with the majority of the country now vaccinated and millions more people at work — but also acknowledge that the job is not yet done, a recognition of American discontent.